-Table 2.2 Desktop review protocol for 4-stage clearances

-General

-Handover form was received and was satisfactory.

-Site-specific documentation (POW, analyst's risk assessment etc) was checked

-The correct items were checked.
+Table 2.2 Desktop review protocol for 4-stage clearances General Handover form was received and was satisfactory.
+Site-specific documentation (POW, analyst's risk assessment etc) was checked.
+Stage 1 The correct items were checked.
 Transit and waste routes were checked and the correct conclusion reached (ie photos show they are free from debris).

-Sufficient time was spent on the thorough visual inspection (in line with the estimate).
+Stage 2 Sufficient time was spent on the thorough visual inspection (in line with the estimate).
 Any stage 2 issues were dealt with appropriately and recorded.

-Any additional cleaning by the licensed contractor is recorded

-No debris is visible from photos and no dust is referenced in text.
+Any additional cleaning by the licensed contractor is recorded No debris is visible from photos and no dust is referenced in text.
 The correct equipment was used for thorough visual inspection (eg access equipment, mirror, lighting, brush, torch).

-The correct sampling locations, times and disturbance periods were used.

-Analysis time was sufficient and in line with Asbestos: The Analyst's Guide.
+Stage 3 The correct sampling locations, times and disturbance periods were used.
+Analysis time was sufficient and in line with Asbestos: The Analysts' Guide.
 The number of graticule areas examined was appropriate.

-The result was less than 0.01 f/ml.

-The visual inspection was satisfactory (eg it took a reasonable time and good photographic evidence was provided).
+The result was correctly and in cases where this stage passed less than 0.01 f/ml.
+Stage 4 The visual inspection was satisfactory (eg it took a reasonable time and good photographic evidence was provided).
+Final Sufficient photographic evidence has been provided to meet the guidance and support the conclusions.

-Fina

-Sufficient photographic evidence has been provided to meet the guidance and support the conclusions.

 All documentation has been completed correctly and is in order.